Josiah-Claypool/Lennard-Jones-Potential/README.md

 [Here is a video that has two different runs next to each other.](https://www.youtube.com/watch?v=CZ2V0Xi6pXI)

-Below are the energies of two different runs with 12 molecules with initial velocities.
+Below are the energies of two different runs with 12 particles with initial velocities.

 ![](https://i.imgur.com/WYOfafv.png)